 Can siblings receive a grant?

 Yes!
-Each eligible first-time camper may apply individually.
+Each eligible camper may apply individually.

 How do we receive the grant funds?